minio/docs/source/reference/minio-mc/mc-sql.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The following table lists valid key-value pairs for use with
-:mc-cmd-option:`mc sql csv-input` and :mc-cmd-option:`mc sql csv-output`.
+:mc-cmd:`mc sql --csv-input` and :mc-cmd:`mc sql --csv-output`.
-Certain key pairs are only valid for :mc-cmd-option:`~mc sql csv-input`
+Certain key pairs are only valid for :mc-cmd:`~mc sql --csv-input`
 See the documentation for S3 API :s3-api:`CSVInput <API_CSVInput.html>` for more
 information on S3 CSV formatting.